Anisa Mohammed: Awards

 Mohammed has been named the Trinidad and Tobago Women's Cricketer of the Year on three occasions, in 2003, 2008 and 2010.
 At the inaugural Trinidad and Tobago Spirit of Sports Awards in 2011, she was named the most consistent performer, the breakthrough athlete and was recognised as having the record breaking performance of the year.

 Mohammed has been named player of the match ten times during her ODI career and five times during her T20I career.
 She was also named the player of the series twice, both in home ODI series.

+Retirement

+In January 2024, Mohammed announced her retirement from international cricket, along with three other West Indies women cricketers, Shakera Selman and twin sisters Kycia and Kyshona Knight.